International Mosquito Control Specialists Create a Buzz with Navy Entomology Center of Excellence

-NECE established a showcase booth during the American Mosquito Control Association’s (AMCA) 89th meeting held in Reno, Nevada, Mar.
-1, 2023.
-AMCA serves as the preeminent professional engagement for vector control specialists, health science researchers, educators, industry leaders, and students in vector biology.
-(U.S. Navy photo by Lt.
-Victoria Wong)
+Staff from the Navy Entomology Center of Excellence (NECE), located in Jacksonville, Florida, participated in the American Mosquito Control Association’s (AMCA) 89th meeting held in Reno, Nevada, February 27th - March 3rd, 2023.

+Since 1938, AMCA serves as the preeminent professional engagement for vector control specialists, health science researchers, educators, industry leaders, and students in vector biology.
+Over 900 participants from all over the world attended the conference, including 48 exhibitors.

+During the conference NECE personnel provided an educational booth to showcase NECE’s initiatives to attendees.
+Additionally, NECE junior officers used this opportunity as a recruiting platform to educate interested individuals about the Health Services Collegiate Program (HSCP) which offers a financial incentive for advanced degrees in entomology.
+Upon graduation, students commission as an officer in the Medical Service Corps of the U.S. Navy.

+Cmdr.
+Ian Sutherland, Officer in Charge of NECE, participated in an invitation-only panel, led by the U.S. Centers for Disease Control (CDC), for the latest state and interagency developments and programs in the field of insecticide resistance.
+This is a critical obstacle in the management of vectors, and NECE leads the Department of Defense (DoD) capacity to detect and respond to this growing threat to operational readiness.
+During the annual meeting, Lt.
+Edward Traczyk, Assistant Department Head of Research and Development, represented NECE’s Research and Development Department and highlighted the unit’s advances in its capabilities and insecticide resistance research utilizing the cutting-edge, next generation platform housed within NECE’s Insecticide Resistance Response System (IRRS).

 |Date Taken: